 - a.
 Remove the devices from the soak bath. - b.
 Thoroughly rinse the devices under running water for a minimum of 1 minute. - c.
-Thoroughly flush cannulae, lumens and holes - 5.
+Thoroughly flush cannulae, lumens and holes 5.
 Ultrasonic bath - a.
-Prepare an ultrasonic bath containing a blood-dissolving detergent, following the manufacturer's instructions for preparat ion and use. - b.
-Cover/seal the devices during transport from the rinse to the - ultrasonic bath prevent contamination. c.
+Prepare an ultrasonic bath containing a blood-dissolving detergent, following the manufacturer's instructions for preparation and use. - b.
+Cover/seal the devices during transport from the rinse to the ultrasonic bath prevent contamination. - c.
 Place devices in the ultrasonic bath. - d.
-Ensure that the devices are completely submerged and do not - overlap. e.
+Ensure that the devices are completely submerged and do not overlan - e.
 Sonicate for 15 minutes.
 To avoid corrosion, do not exceed 15 minutes. - 6.
 Rinse in sterile water - a.
-Thoroughly rinse the devices with sterile purified water (i.e., RO or DI) for a minimum of 3 minutes. - 7.
-Dry - a.
+Thoroughly rinse the devices with sterile purified water (i.e., RO or DI) for a minimum of 3 minutes - 7.
+Drv - a.
 Dry the devices with single-use, non-shedding absorbent wipes and/or medical compressed air (e.g., interiors of cannulae). - b.
-Be sure to completely dry the devices immediately after rinse to - inhibit corrosion.
-8. Inspect - a.
+Be sure to completely dry the devices immediately after rinse to inhibit corrosion.

+8. Inspect

+- a.
 Inspect the devices with the naked eve under normal lighting conditions to determine if all adherent visible soil (e.g., blood, protein substances and other debris) has been removed from surfaces, lumen, cannulae, crevices, serrations, threading, etc. b.
-If visible soil remains, repeat the cleaning procedure.

-The use of instrument lubricant, compatible with the method of sterilization to be used, is recommended before sterilization of instruments.
-Ensure that instrument lubricant is diluted and maintained properly, according to the manufacturer's instructions.
+If visible soil remains, repeat the cleaning procedure. - Lubrication maintained properly, according to the manufacturer's instructions.
 This type of lubricant is referred to as "instrument milk" and is usually applied by spraying the moving parts or by soaking the instruments in a solution.
-Lubricants that are too concentrated or too heavily applied will result in slippery instruments that will also be mistaken as wet after sterilization.
+Lubricants that are too concentrated or too heavily applied will result in slipperv instruments that will also be mistaken as wet after sterilization.
 After thoroughly cleaning instruments, proper application of lubricants to joints and torque handles will keep them moving freely and aid in protecting the surface from mineral deposits.
 Note that ultrasonic cleaners remove all lubrication: therefore this maintenance procedure should be done routinely after ultrasonic cleaning and before sterilization.
 Proper and timely lubrication is an integral step in maintaining the long-life of the surgical instrument.
 Lubrication will prevent the friction of metal on metal and preserve the smooth function of the instrument thus avoiding corrosion by friction.
 Furthermore, routine use of lubricating agents, on thoroughly clean instruments, will prevent hinged and other movable parts from sticking.
 Lubrication will aid in protecting the entire instrument surface from mineral deposits.
-Sterilization